Poverty, Survival & Hope in an American City

 Elliot is an investigative reporter for The New York Times — where her feature writing won her the Pulitzer Prize for Journalism — and a former staff writer at The Miami Herald.
 She is the first woman to win individual Pulitzer Prizes in both Journalism and Arts & Letters.
 She has served as an Emerson Collective fellow at New America, a visiting journalist at the Russell Sage Foundation, and a visiting scholar at the Columbia Population Research Center.
-Elliott is the recipient of a George Polk award, an Overseas Press Club prize and a Whiting Foundation grant, and she also received Columbia University’s Medal for Excellence, given to one alumnus or alumna under the age of forty-five.
+Elliott is the recipient of a George Polk award, an Overseas Press Club prize and a Whiting Foundation grant, and she also received Columbia University’s Medal for Excellence and an honorary doctorate from Niagara University.
 She has appeared on media such as NPR’s Fresh Air and Talk of the Nation, CNN, and the BBC.